ClojureBridge/organizing/Cookbook.md

 ## [[Materials|Materials]]
 Templates and forms that will make your life easier.
 ## [[The Three Main Roles|Three Main Roles]]
 Two organizers can usually cover the three roles, but one person cannot.
-The roles: communicator, logistics magician, and ringmistress.
+The roles: communicator, stage director, and circus ringmistress.
 ## [[Opinions|Opinions]]
 Things we think make organizing easier and make for better workshops.
 ### [[Go Home|Home]]